Vikash Jaiswal: Gametion

-In 2008, Jaiswal quit his job and started his own gaming company, Gametion, with an investment of ₹2.5 lakh and a team of seven.
-Gametion originally created browser games, however it shifted into making game for Android and iOS.
+In 2008, Jaiswal quit his job and started his own game development venture, Gametion, with an investment of ₹2.5 lakh and a team of seven.
+Gametion initially created browser games, and later it shifted to mobile game development for Android and iOS.
 Most of these original games were published on "oneonlinegames.com."

 Gametion participated in the IGDC 2019 event, one of the most significant game developer conference in South Asia.

 Ludo King

 In October 2015, Jaiswal came up with the idea for Ludo King, after coming across a Snakes and Ladders game app.
 Jaiswal developed the game with one programmer and one graphic designer.

 Ludo King was launched in December 2016 and has "the list since May 2017."
 By November 2017, the game had 120 million users worldwide, of which 'around 100 million were in India, followed by Indonesia, Pakistan, Nepal, Saudi Arabia, Brazil.'

 Talking about Ludo King, Jaiswal said, "It was all luck with Ludo King...But I always thought that I would be able to list my game in the list of top charts.”
 He was sure that the game would "come in the top 10 rankings of the board games category in India.”

 Ludo King has won numerous awards including the Mobile & Tablet Game: Arcade/Casual (International) in Gaming at the 19th FICCI FRAMES Best Animated Frames (BAF) Awards.
 Ludo King was also selected as Best Casual Game of 2018 on Google Play Store by popular vote.
 Ludo King was also listed in the Top 3 downloaded games in India in 2018, according to the Google's annual Year in Search: Insights for Brands report.
 The app was named "No.1 Game of India" by MidDay, while the Apple app store listed Ludo King in the list of 21 apps for 2021.
+Ludo King is the first Indian gaming app to cross 1 billion downloads on Google Play Store.

 Awards

-Vikash Jaiswal received the Mobile & Tablet Game: Arcade/ Casual (International) in Gaming for Ludo King at the 19th FICCI FRAMES Best Animated Frames (BAF) Awards.
+Jaiswal received the Mobile & Tablet Game: Arcade/ Casual (International) in Gaming for Ludo King at the 19th FICCI FRAMES Best Animated Frames (BAF) Awards.

-Mr. Vikash Jaiswal has been recognized as "Icons of Navi Mumbai" by the Economic Times group.
+He has been recognized as "Icons of Navi Mumbai" by the Economic Times group.

 Gametion Technologies earned the ET Startup Award 2020, with recognition as a Bootstrap Champ of 2020.